auxcodeood/Standard/README.md

 # Aux Standard Quality

-Aux Standard Quality is a minimalistic approach based on the Dutch Pragmatism.
+Aux Standard Quality is a minimalistic approach based on the Dutch Pragmatism and Pareto 80/20.

 ## Linter